 Get Optimal Health from Anti-Inflammatory Foods, Says Avni Kaul

-diet for inflamation by Dietitian Avni Kaul
+diet for inflamation by Dietician Avni Kaul

 Table of Contents

 Inflammation is how our immune system reacts to irritation, injury, or infection.
 It is a usual response and a natural part of healing.
-But inflammation that lasts excessively could harm your body and your health, says Dietitian Avni Kaul.
+But inflammation that lasts excessively could harm your body and your health, says Dietician Avni Kaul.
 An anti-inflammatory diet is one of the ways to counter some of the chronic inflammation.

 Almonds